Deferred- What's Next?

 A new honor or award

 A new interest or skill developed (particularly, now during this time when so many other extracurriculars are not possible).

-Tufts University created a great graphic to helps students answer the "Should I sent it?" question.
+Tufts University created a great graphic to help students answer the "Should I send it?" question.
 Check it out.

 And here's a blog post written by a student deferred by Princeton University in which she shares her deferral letter and advice from personal experience.